DECLARE-Project/palladio-headless/README.md

 - Check out this project from source.
 - Hop on a shell and run `mvn clean install`.
 You may also do this from your favorite IDE.
-- Copy the configuration file in `palladio-analysis/src/main/resources/config.properties.dist` to `palladio-analysis/src/main/resources/config.properties` and adjust its values accordingly.

 #### Export as Library: